kelceydamage/raspi-rtl/README.md

 Profiler adds about 12.7% overhead.
 The dispatcher calls are round-trip time, all other calls are affected by chunk size.

 A note on overhead and scalability, increasing the chunk size by 1000x increased performance by 33.3x.
-Bundled tasks perform better as a rule.
+This is mainly due to the opperation performed (sum).
+There is no benefit in parallelization of an operation optimized for a tight loop, and adding more distribution overhead to such tasks has massive reprecutions.
+However, bundled tasks do perform better as a rule.
 While there will be a need to send small commands such as directional/movement controls, the real capability in in processing massive ammounts of signal data.
 The forthcoming DataNodes will be publishers/processors of sensor data.

 ### Setup 1 (Chunk size: 10000) 0.09312 s/chunk, 10.74 chunks/s, 107,388 operations/s